No Time to Observe: Adaptive Influence Maximization with Partial Feedback: Problem Formulation

 \section{Problem Formulation}

 Under the partial-feedback model, we perform the decision process in a sequential manner where the decision made in each round is depending on the current observation of the network status and the remaining budget.
-Consider any seed $u$ which has been activated for $d$ slots, we are able to observe the status (live or dead) of all edges exiting $v$, for all nodes $v$ reachable from $u$ within $d-1$ hops via live edges under $\psi^F$.
-The union of such observations from all previously activated seeds can be represented by a partial realization $\psi \subseteq \psi^F$.

-\begin{definition}[Adaptive Policy] We define our adaptive policy $\pi: \psi \rightarrow v$, which is a function from the current ``observation'' $\psi$ to $v$, specifying which seed to pick next given a particular set of observations. \end{definition}
+\begin{definition}[Adaptive Policy] We define our adaptive policy $\pi: (\psi, S) \rightarrow v$, which is a function from the current ``observation'' $\psi$ and the set of existing seeds $S$ to $v$, specifying which seed to pick next given a particular set of observations. \end{definition} \begin{definition}[Policy Concatenation] Given two policies $\pi_a$ and $\pi_b$, we use $\pi_a @ \pi_B$ to denote a policy that runs $\pi_a$ first, and then runs policy $\pi_b$, ignoring the information obtained from running $\pi_a$. \end{definition}